OmarCode-1/SubToolKit/README.md

 ## Note
 ```
-the file in Modules/req named: requirements2.txt it will be run
+the file in Modules/req named: requirements2.txt it will be run with brute
 If You need to change it edit the source code Modules/src/active_recon.py
 ```
 ## 👤 Author